 Ed is well known for driving Bill Thornton’s Manchester Sand & Gravel #10 Pintos from 1975 through 1978, but Ed Flemke Jr believes that his father also drove the predecessor coupe once or twice.
 In this image, Ron Wyckoff is behind the wheel.
 Photo from Racingremembrances.com.

 Ernie Caruso is the driver here.
 Image from Speedwaylinereport.com.

 Bob Simons informs us that on at least one occasion Ed drove one of the Simons Brothers “Excavator Special” #9 cars.
 We have no record of which of the many Simons cars Ed drove, but I have chosen this photo because it includes both car owner Bill Simons (R) and Ed’s long-time friend and crew member Clyde MacLeod (L).
 Photo from Speedwaylinereport.com.

 This is Ed Jr in his Plymouth Arrow.
 Ed Sr drove this car and, with teammate Bob Polverari in the 711, finished second in the 1977 Riverside 500.

 The Sherri-Cup #12 Vega was owned by Billy Corazzo, who had owned the #9x Corvair that Ed drove at Langhorne in 1970.
 Although Ed is not in the car in this image, he drove the Sherri-Cup #12 for Billy at Seekonk.
-Photo by Peter Montano.
+(Driver in this picture is Ken Bouchard, at the 1978 Stafford Spring Sizler.)
+Photo by Steve Kennedy.
 Thanks to Susan Brown Anderson for the information.